 As is commonly the case in higher education, female students outnumber male students.
 Females have averaged 54% of the student body over the last seven years.
-Students of Hispanic heritage, averaging 67% of the student body, are the largest group followed by the White-Non-Hispanic cluster that has averaged 19%.
+Students of Hispanic heritage, averaging 67% of the student body, are the largest group at the College followed by the White-Non-Hispanic cluster that has averaged 19%.